studoverse/katerbase/README.md

 Deprecated BSON types are not supported by Katerbase and are here omitted.

+[MongoDB field names](https://docs.mongodb.com/manual/core/document/#field-names) must be of type String, therefore nested Maps must be of the type `Map<String, *>`,.
+Collections can be `List<*>`, `Set<*>` or any other collection that is serializable and deserializable by Jackson. `*` must be a Kotlin type listed in the table above.

+#### Null handling

+All Kotlin field values can be nullable, in that case `null` will be stored in the MongoDB document.
+MongoDB supports two nullable JavaScript types: `undefined` and `null`.
+If a field in a MongoDB document is `undefined`, then the Kotlin model has an additional field, see [additional Kotlin field](#additional-kotlin-field).
+If a MongoDB document field value is `null` then it is either deserialized to the Kotlin `null` type in case of non-primitive types (e.g. `String?` or `User?`) or to `0` in case of [primitive types](https://kotlinlang.org/docs/tutorials/kotlin-for-py/primitive-data-types-and-their-limitations.html).
+This is a known limitation that happens because of the Jackson deserialization, a later field access in Kotlin will fail then with a `NullPointerException` on object types.

 #### Kotlin fields

 By using the [@Transient](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.jvm/-transient/) field annotation, a field can be marked no not being serialized, therefore it won't get stored in the MongoDB document.
 [Getters and setters](https://kotlinlang.org/docs/reference/properties.html#getters-and-setters) won't get serialized or deserialized by Katerbase.
 Also, functions within the Kotlin model class will be ignored by the serialization and deserialization.
 All kind of field visibility modifiers are acceptable, so it does not matter if a field of a Kotlin model is `public`, `internal`, `protected` or `private`.